van-sprundel/personal-blog/content/posts/can-we-stop-with-the-hard-requirements.md

 Alright let's grab my [resume](/hire-me).
 If you don't want to, I'll help you out:
 ![Graphql](/imgs/graphql.png)

-### I have never worked with Postgres

-Again, I've been using

 ### I have never worked with AWS Lambda

 I'll admit that this one isn't in there, so an AI might mark this as not done; But that's why I'm precisely advocating to not automatically deny someone this early.